Yoast/developer/docs/features/schema/api.md

 We also have some more specific filters for convenience:
 * `disable_wpseo_json_ld_search` - disables the search potentialAction that we add on every page if you simply return true on it.
 * `wpseo_json_ld_search_url` - allows you to change the search URL for your site.
-* `wpseo_schema_person_user_id` - allows changing the ID of the user we use to represent your site, should your site represent a person.